18F/handbook/pages/18f/chapters/design.md

 participants in the content and research
 [guilds]({% page "/working-groups-and-guilds-101" %}).

-As these teams have grown in size, we’ve introduced **leads** and **supervisors**.
-In your first week, you’ll be assigned a lead.
-Leads concentrate on project work while providing a first level of practical support and project advice to 2-3 people.
-Supervisors carry out most managerial responsibilities for their disciplines.
+Before starting at 18F, you will have been assigned a supervisor.
+Supervisors meet with you regularly and carry out most managerial responsibilities for their disciplines.
 They lead staffing, hiring, training, and project troubleshooting for their discipline.
-Leads and supervisors are selected through nominations and interviews according to team needs.
-These competitions will be announced ahead of time.
-More detail on [Design team roles and responsibilities](https://docs.google.com/document/d/1XqgwiUItzRZu4I8KcpQlkCCd5iXM_EbTwsUzXwy-L-w/edit#heading=h.bc6vwqoy0xk4) is provided internally.
+More detail on
+[Design team roles and responsibilities](https://docs.google.com/document/d/1XqgwiUItzRZu4I8KcpQlkCCd5iXM_EbTwsUzXwy-L-w/edit#heading=h.bc6vwqoy0xk4) is provided internally.